Mukhra Thuthai haphong

-Mukhra Thuthai Haphong is a significant border peak of Bangladesh, situated in the southern part of Belaichori of Rangamati Hill District.
+Mukhra Thuthai Haphong is a significant border peak of Bangladesh situated in the southern part of Belaichori of Rangamati Hill District.

 In April 2013, Fahim Hasan of BD Explorer summitted and measured this peak for the first time.
-Elevation measured at 953.6 m.
+The peak's elevation was measured at 953.6 m.
 The name of the peak was collected by BD Explorer and confirmed by the local tribal people of Dhupanichora village.
 The name Mukhra Thuthai Haphong came from the Tripura language.
-Nearest settlement is known as Dhupanichora para.
+The nearest settlement is known as Dhupanichora para.
 The easiest route to summit this peak is to start from Ruma of Bandarban district.